BretClaflin/new_claflin_resume/docs/index.md

 - Led weekly meetings to improve efficiencies among ongoing and upcoming projects
 - Supervised 18 volunteers providing various manual service projects, English classes, and other types of service to people of a different language and culture

-If you have space at the bottom you should add your skills like excel or python.

 <!-- ### Footer
 Last updated: May 2013 -->